MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 For more information, see [Automated backups in Azure SQL Database](/azure/sql-database/sql-database-automated-backups?tabs=single-database).

-[Azure Cosmos DB](https://azure.microsoft.com/pricing/details/cosmos-db/) offers five consistency levels: *strong*, *bounded staleness*, *session*, *consistent prefix*, and *eventual* consistency.
+[Azure Cosmos DB](https://azure.microsoft.com/pricing/details/cosmos-db/) offers five consistency levels: *strong*, *bounded staleness*, *session*, *consistent prefix*, and *eventual*.
 Each level provides availability and performance tradeoffs.
 Comprehensive SLAs back each level.
 The consistency level itself doesn't affect cost.

 #### How can I minimize compute cost?

-Higher throughput and IOPS require higher compute, memory, I/O and storage limits.
+Higher throughput and IOPS require higher compute, memory, I/O, and storage limits.
 These limits are expressed in a vCore model.
 With higher vCore number, you buy more resources, so the cost is higher.
 Azure SQL Database has more vCores and allows you to scale in smaller increments.
 Azure Database for MySQL, PostgreSQL, and MariaDB have fewer vCores and scaling up to a higher vCore can cost more.
 MySQL provides in-memory tables in the *Memory Optimized* tier, which can also increase the cost.

 All options offer a consumption and provisioned pricing models.
 With preprovisioned instances, you save more if you can commit to one or three years.